salrashid123/gcp-adc-tpm/README.md

 Binary that just returns a Service Accounts `access_token` for use with GCP Credential Libraries where the key is accessed using direct calls to a `Trusted Platform Module` (TPM).

-While not running on a GCP platform like GCE, Cloud Run, GCF or GKE, `Service Account` authentication usually (with exception of workload federation) requires direct access to its RSA Private key..
+While not running on a GCP platform like GCE, Cloud Run, GCF or GKE, `Service Account` authentication usually (with exception of workload federation or impersonation) requires direct access to its RSA Private key..

+What this repo offers two ways to generate the `access_token` while the RSA service account or mtls key is embedded on a TPM and then use it to issue GCP `access_tokens`

+#### ServiceAccount Key

-You can see why here in the protocol itself in [AIP-4111: Self-signed JWT with Scopes](https://google.aip.dev/auth/4111).
+The protocol itself for service account authentication is described in [AIP-4111: Self-signed JWT with Scopes](https://google.aip.dev/auth/4111).
 Basically service account authentication involves locally signing a JWT and using that directly as an  `access_token`.

-What this repo offers two way to generate the JWT while the RSA key is embedded on a TPM and then use it to issue GCP `access_tokens`

-#### ServiceAccount Key

-This repo also allow you to embed an mTLS certificate into a TPM for use with [GCP Workload Federation with x509 certificates](https://cloud.google.com/iam/docs/workload-identity-federation-with-x509-certificates) where the private key is either

 There are several ways to embed a GCP Service Account into a TPM.